 Increasing School Resource Officer: FY, EL, and LI students and families often do not have a positive relationship with law enforcement.
 Having a frequent SRO presence on campus allows these student groups in particular to build a trusting relationship with see law enforcement.
-PACE students have high levels of chronic absence, academic deficits, counseling referrals, ACEs, and disciplinary incidents.
-84% of students are LI and 5% are FY, so these students' needs are prioritized.
-The SRO position will be increased from half-time to full-time in order to assist with self-harm and other threat assessments to promote campus and student safety, and although primarily serving FY, EL, and LI students, all students will also benefit.
+These students are overrepresented in chronic absence, academic deficits, counseling referrals, and ACEs.
+The SRO position for the district will be increased from half-time to full-time in order to assist with self-harm and other threat assessments to promote campus and student safety, and although primarily serving FY, EL, and LI students, all students will also benefit.